goooseman/devsparks-blog/SPEC.md

 CSS specs:

+- html,body: width100vw with horizontal scrolling disabled
 - body:
   - 600px width on desktop, aligned center
+  - box-sizing: border-box;
+  - margin: 0;
   - 100% width with 24px left/right padding on mobile
   - Content should never be wider then 100wv
   - background of --background-color
 - .tip__image should be absolute positioned on a border with left: 20% and bottom: 100% to be on top of `.tip__container`.
+- hr should be of border-color
 - .tip__container should be relative.
 - .tip__container should have 300px margin top to fix image position overflow and 8px margin bottom.
 - .tip__title inside section should be italic and bold.